Last Updated on December 5, 2022

 You don’t need to settle or take a risk when you are deciding between these two classics for a great game night!
-Catan and Risk offer two different experiences, from civilization-building/resource farming versus area control/combat strategy.
+Catan and Risk offer two different experiences, from civilization-building/resource farming to area control/combat strategy.

-Catan and Risk have a similar underlying objective of capitalizing areas on the game board; Catan manages with resources and settlement construction whereas Risk operates on control.
+Catan and Risk have a similar underlying objective of capitalizing on areas on the game board; Catan manages with resources and settlement construction whereas Risk operates on control.
 Catan settlers are a bit less greedy and will settle for taking over the small island of Catan while Risk players go big and want the whole world.

 It is a different scale entirely and a bit more bloodthirsty with armies and militia waging war on coveted board areas in Risk.